revbayes/revbayes.github.io/tutorials/quick_tips/index.md

 {% section Getting Started | getting started %}

-Mention introductory tutorials: X,Y, and Z. Links to tutorials, resources, google help group, etc.
-How to navigate the website for specific things: documentation, a tutorial on X, bug reporting.
+RevBayes comes with a suite of functions and analyses, each with their own idiosyncracies and nuances.
+Here you will find an assortment of tips and guides that are either of general use or topics that are not explicitly covered in tutorials.
+Topics are listed the lefthand side under the table named **Overview**.
+More in depth tutorials for most specific models in RevBayes can be found on  the [Tutorials]({% page_url tutorials %}) page on the RevBayes site.
+If you are just beggining with RevBayes, we would recommend the [Getting Started]({% page_url intro/index %}) for familiarizing yourself with the syntax and language and the [Intro to MCMC]({% page_url mcmc/binomial %}) for the basics of creating a model and running MCMC for inference.

+Additionally, if you ever want to learn more about a specific function in RevBayes, you can either look at the [Documentation]({% page_url documentation %}) page on the website or type `?` before any function in the RevBayes terminal (e.g., `?sqrt()`) to get information about the function purpose, arguments, and output.

 {% section Moves  | moves %}

 Given infinite time, any MCMC proposal scheme will converge on the posterior distribution.
 However, since time is finite, we need to carefully consider the moves we chose on parameters to efficiently approximate the sampling distribution.
 In this section we will discuss how to identify inefficient moves and poor mixing as well as the components of a move scheme that can be modulated to increase MCMC effectiveness.
+Further convergence diagnostics can be found in the [Convergence Assessment]({% page_url convergence %}) tutorial.

 {% subsection Choosing and Optimizing Moves %}